Skip to main content

 Observation

-I noticed the WAT transformation pipeline was still opaque after static analysis, which suggested switching to dynamic analysis and setting a DevTools breakpoint at the comparison instruction to read the expected bytes directly from WASM linear memory at runtime.
+The transformation pipeline is still opaque after static analysis.
+Switch to dynamic: set a DevTools breakpoint at the comparison instruction and read the expected bytes straight out of WASM linear memory at runtime.

 Open Chrome DevTools > Sources > find the WASM module.
 Set a breakpoint at the comparison instruction located in the previous step.
 Submit any input; when the breakpoint hits, read the comparison buffer out of WASM linear memory using the DevTools console.